cravatandco/.github/profile/README.md

 We are a lobbying firm.
 And we take the work seriously.
 14 Principles.
 10 Commandments.

-For firm information, read our PRINCIPLES.md and to see our best asset: see PEOPLE.md
+For firm information, read our Principles and to see our best asset: see People.

 To write, use ink@cravatandcompany.org or click the "Write to Us" button below.
 For firmwide iMessage: cravatandco@icloud.com